Whitepaper 'FinOps and cost management for Kubernetes'

 Autoscaling (horizontal pod autoscaling, vertical pod autoscaling, and cluster autoscaling)

-The use of those two aforementioned procedures (mentioned above) in a Kubernetes container environment is very important to avoid a poor application performance and overspending.
+Using those two aforementioned procedures (mentioned above) in a Kubernetes container environment is crucial to avoid poor application performance and overspending.

-But also in order to reduce the cost of your Kubernetes cluster and provide a swift services adoption to any environment changes, Kubernetes has such autoscaling tools as The Horizontal Pod Autoscaler (HPA), The Vertical Pod AutoScaler (VPA) and The Cluster Autoscaler for managing the number of active pods and nods.
-They are best suited for setting the cost-optimized configuration especially in cases of quick reaction to usage spikes and avoidance of workloads instability.
-Cost saving happens when the tools are properly configured and nodes are shut down or launched at the right time.
+But also to reduce the cost of your Kubernetes cluster and provide a swift service adoption to any environment changes, Kubernetes has such autoscaling tools as The Horizontal Pod Autoscaler (HPA), The Vertical Pod AutoScaler (VPA) and The Cluster Autoscaler for managing the number of active pods and nods.
+They are best suited for setting the cost-optimized configuration, especially in cases of quick reaction to usage spikes and avoidance of workload instability.
+Cost saving happens when the tools are properly configured, and nodes are shut down or launched at the right time.

 Rebalancing fragmented nodes